KyryloKuzyk/PrimeTween/README.md

     Tween.UIAnchoredPositionY(window, endValue: isOpened ?
 0 : -500, duration: 0.5f);
 }
 ```
+ In this example, the `SetWindowOpened()` can be called again while the previous animation is still running.
+Generally, there is no need to stop the previously running tween in such cases.
+The new tween will semlessly start from the current position and  **overwrite** all previously running tweens on the `window`.
+Several duplicated tweens are fine, but if your code can potentially start the same tween every frame, then consider stopping the previous tween.

 And to utilize the full power of PrimeTween, all window animation settings can come from the Inspector.
 Notice how the **`isOpened`** parameter is passed to the **`WithDirection(bool toEndValue)`** method.
 This helper method selects the target position based on the `isOpened` parameter.
 Nice and simple!
 ```csharp